gsierra22/react-calculator/README.md

 # React Calculator

 I already did a calculator back at Prime, but I found an interesting one online that I coded along with.
 I wanted to preserve the code to use it for further learning and to play around with.
 The app is still a simple calculator.
-I added a clear button in order to fully remove everything and create a simple server as well.
-I plan to eventually connect it to a database.
+I added a clear button in order to fully remove everything.

 ## Prerequisites